superwall/expo-superwall/README.md

 ---

-# Getting Started with Expo Superwall Hooks SDK
+# Getting Started with Expo Superwall SDK

 This guide will help you integrate the Expo Superwall Hooks SDK into your React Native application, allowing you to easily manage users and display paywalls.